InteractionDesignFoundation/handbook/development/library/back-end/conventions--laravel.md

 It also helps us to migrate to new Laravel versions: we have fewer conflicts.

 Usually we have one config file per system.

+## Nova

+### Minimize usages of Nova packages

+Minimize usages of Nova packages.
+Reasons:
+ - Updatability: Nova packages often not very stable on Nova updates and often have bad community support.
+They can block Nova updated (even patch versions)
+ - Performance: JS and CSS assets of all Nova packages loaded on every page load, and these assets are served by webserver-PHP-webserver chain (not by web-server directly and thus produces more load to the server), see `\Laravel\Nova\Http\Controllers\ScriptController::class`.

+For these reasons it’s better to avoid using Nova packages and always use native functionality when it’s possible.

 ## Security